skrey/yellow-extensions/features/help/adjusting-content.md

 ## Files and folders

-The navigation is automatically created from your `content` folders.
-Folders with prefix are for visible pages, which are shown in the navigation.
-Folders without prefix are for invisible pages, which are not shown in the navigation.
-All folders and files can have a prefix:
+The navigation is automatically created from your `content` folders:

 1. Folders can have a numerical prefix, e.g. `1-home` or `9-about`
-2. Folders without a prefix are not shown in the navigation, e.g. `shared`
-3. Files can have a numerical prefix, e.g. `2013-04-07-blog-example.md`
+2. Files can have a numerical prefix, e.g. `2013-04-07-blog-example.md`
-4. Files without a prefix have no special meaning, e.g. `wiki-example.md`
+3. Files and folders without a prefix have no special meaning

 Prefix and suffix are removed from the location, so that it looks better.
 For example the folder `content/9-about/` is available on your website as `http://website/about/`.
-The file `content/9-about/what-we-do.md` becomes `http://website/about/what-we-do`.
+The file `content/9-about/privacy.md` becomes `http://website/about/privacy`.

 There are two exception.
-The first folder must not contain subfolders, because it's responsible for the home page and available on your website as `http://website/`.
+The `home` folder must not contain subfolders, because it's responsible for the home page and available on your website as `http://website/`.
 The `shared` folder may only be included in other pages, it's not available on your website.

 ## Markdown